-4.1.1 Although Statkraft employees are large team in-house to deliver their renewable energy projects (refer to Section 3.1), the projects are support by an even larger team of external specialist providing services in the development, construction and operation of the renewable energy projects.
+4.1.1 Although Statkraft employs a large team in-house to deliver their renewable energy projects (refer to Section 5.1), the projects are supported by an even larger network of external specialists providing services in the development, construction and operation of renewable energy projects.
 These services

-£141 million spent on UK business in 2024 range from legal advice to technical surveys and assessment (e.g. ecologists, hydrologists, archaeologists), from fencing contractors to the installation of met masts.
+£141 million spent on UK business in 2024 range from legal advice to technical surveys and assessment (e.g. ecologists, hydrologists, archaeologists), from fencing contractors to met mast installers.

-4.1.2 In 2024 Statkraft spent £141 million on UK business who provided services to Statkraft.
+4.1.2 In 2024 Statkraft spent £141 million on UK businesses who provided services to Statkraft.
 Of this £18 million was generated by services employed in the development and operation of wind farms and while many of the companies are UK-wide, the majority of the work for the wind farms was undertaken by people living and working in Scotland.